tlverse/tlverse-handbook/08-tmle3mopttx.md

 ```

 The `learner_list` object above specifies the role that each of the ensemble
-learners we've generated is to play in computing initial estimators to be used
+learners we've generated is to play in computing the initial estimators needed
-in building a TMLE for the parameter of interest.
+for building the TMLE for the parameter of interest.
 In particular, it makes
-explicit the fact that our `Y` is used in fitting the outcome regression
+explicit the fact that `Y` is used in fitting the outcome regression
-while our `A` is used in fitting our treatment mechanism regression,
+while `A` is used in fitting our treatment mechanism regression,
-`B` is used in fitting the blip function, and `delta_Y` fits the missing outcome process.
+`B` for fitting the blip function, and `delta_Y` fits the missing outcome process.

-Now, with the additional estimation step associated with missingness added, we can proceed
+Now, with the additional estimation step associated with missingness added, we can
-as usual.
+proceed as usual.

 ```r